 Potassium deficiencies can be restored by eating consuming avocado, dark leafy greens, mushrooms, nuts (in moderation), and salmon.
 You can also add a teaspoon of potassium salt substitute in a glass of water each morning.
 The RDA of potassium is 4000 – 5000 mg per day.

-Strengthen your metabolism and cure constipation by adding Patriot Power Greens to your Keto Diet.
-It has 40 organic fruits and vegetables, 10 probiotic strains, and 6 digestive enzymes in each serving.
+Strengthen your metabolism and cure constipation by adding Organifi Green Juice to your Keto Diet.
+It has 11 different superfoods in each serving and just takes seconds to prepare.
 Unlike most supplements, it’s easily absorbed by our bodies.
-Try a free sample the company is giving to our readers.
+Order Organifi today and feel the difference in your energy levels.